 At first, much of this music might simply sound like a gratuitous hodgepodge of extreme sounds with little logic to connect them.
 But slowly, each juxtaposition of sound-objects becomes a surrealist image framed by its own curious insistence, and each sample becomes an element in a dreamlike cipher.
 In the same way that 16th century Dutch artists Bosch and Brueghel's paintings combined everyday life with esoteric religious imagery, and in the same way that the twentieth-century surrealists parodied bourgeois culture and plumbed newfangled psychiatric theories, the epic collagists reflect contemporary life, but in ways that don't yet seem fully comprehensible.
 Their technique is like that of Burial, who uses sound effects and musical samples to tell stories and paint pictures, but while Burial's music takes you to London and the mental experiences of its citizens, I don't know where these collagists are taking me.
 Well, their tracks seem to echo the intense experiences and high stimulation of our technologically mediated environment, and the panic attacks and bottomless terror that follows overstimulation.
 But they also gaze into the ornate decoration in our God-like multimedia lives, revealing its bliss and mystery.
 They're science fiction, too, showing the organic sliced and spliced into the machine, voicing itself somewhere between Utopia and Dystopia.
 And they emphasize the religious ritual and spiritual intensity in such modern youth commonplaces as playing a first-person shooter or listening to pop with a heart unclouded by indie-boy cynicism.

-Take E+E. Most of his tracks frame the most gorgeous vocal parts of recent pop in ways that highlight a beauty that seemed previously unimaginable.
+Take E+E. Most of her tracks frame the most gorgeous vocal parts of recent pop in ways that highlight a beauty that seemed previously unimaginable.
 This involves using new instrumental parts (often coming from contemporary classical music) that skillfully reharmonise and restructure the melody.
 One of my favourite E+E tracks is "Smile", which combines Justin Bieber with Steve Reich.
-Yet Crampton, like Total Freedom, doesn’t merely mashup and remix, he mixes together objects and styles as a musician, suggesting new ways of listening along with new pictures and new emotions.
+Yet Crampton, like Total Freedom, doesn’t merely mashup and remix, she mixes together objects and styles as a musician, suggesting new ways of listening along with new pictures and new emotions.
 "Smile" is not just a bit of musical cleverness (though it is brilliantly accomplished), it's a portrait of innocence in the Garden of Eden.

 It's the birdsong added to "Smile" that suggests the Garden of Eden, or, at least, a spring morning.
 But there are religious overtones throughout Crampton's work.
-He has a Christian background, and some of the spiritual thinking behind his work is outlined in this fascinating interview.
-He describes his process as the assemblage of trash, corpses, and shit (one of his most common sound-tags is a toilet flushing) into a new beast, an analogue for the creation of humans by the Lord, and thus hopefully something that can live transcendent and ever closer to God.
-For this, Crampton seems to have developed his own symbolic system, reminiscent of expressionist and neo-expressionist artists like James Ensor or Philip Guston respectively, that represents the holy struggles of biblical scenes and those who seek to emulate and draw inspiration from them.
+She has a Christian background, and some of the spiritual thinking behind her work is outlined in this fascinating interview.
+She describes her process as the assemblage of trash, corpses, and shit (one of his most common sound-tags is a toilet flushing) into a new beast, an analogue for the creation of humans by the Lord, and thus hopefully something that can live transcendent and ever closer to God.
+For this, Crampton seems to have developed her own symbolic system, reminiscent of expressionist and neo-expressionist artists like James Ensor or Philip Guston respectively, that represents the holy struggles of biblical scenes and those who seek to emulate and draw inspiration from them.
 As well as pop and contemporary classical musics, the elements of this system include Latin-American dance styles and radio idents, vehicle engines, twinkling bell-tones and violent sounds like weapons being swung.

 Given that the word 'Golgotha' (the site where Christ was crucified) is spoken as if by a video-game announcer at its start, E&E’s album track "OMEGA PLATE" might represent Christ struggling in Gethsemane and before the fickle crowds of Jerusalem, beset by Satanic forces in the guise of violent machinery and eventually, chillingly, captured by evil in the form of an onslaught of Formula One cars.
 On the following track, "CRUX," Christ is driven with whips to Golgotha, and finally, in "FIRE GUT," all the tumult of Hell is fought and overwhelmed on the Cross, and a voice promises Resurrection: Morning will come.
 Yet with as much religious resonance as these tracks might have, the fear, the courage and the grandeur is there for anyone to hear and relate to.
 E+E is now preparing new material based on original compositions rather than sampling, but the atmosphere is as compelling as ever, as his recent demo "Moth" demonstrates.